VU-Applied-Programming-for-AI-2024/abdelrahmanmemara-amina.ahmad-tuanady333-task-1/README.md

 Accessing the servers:

 Once the servers are running, you should be able to access them using the provided port numbers.

+## Usage Limits and API Keys
+### Skyscanner API
+The Skyscanner API used in this project has specific usage limits, typically in terms of requests per month.
+If you encounter errors related to API limits, it means you've exceeded the allowed number of requests for the current period.

+### Weather API (OpenWeatherMap)
+This project includes the OpenWeather API which also has usage limits based on the number of requests.

+### What to Do If You Reach the Limit:
+If you reach the Skyscanner or OpenWeather API limit, please contact us to discuss obtaining a higher limit or alternative arrangements.

 ## Architecture
     - TravelEase/
     │